-An empowered, diverse workforce that reflects the population’s diversity benefits both patients and staff.
-Unfortunately, the current evidence is limited, but it does point to discrimination towards minoritised ethnic and racialised groups within paediatrics.
+An empowered, diverse workforce that reflects the population’s diversity benefits patients and staff.
+Unfortunately, the current evidence is limited, but it does point to discrimination towards minoritised ethnic and racial groups within paediatrics.
 This results in differential attainment (a phrase you’ll repeatedly hear in the literature) in paediatric training and recruitment and a lack of diversity in senior roles.

 What can we do?

 Although the recent American Academy of Paediatrics policy statement on The Impact of Racism on Child and Adolescent Health and the Australian Medical Association 2018 Anti-Racism Statement go some way to addressing the issue, the 2021 UK RCPCH Equality, Diversity and Inclusion action plan is commendable for its proposed actions.
 We suggest eight critical solutions for a more equitable future.

 1. Transparency in diversity